twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 	@end
 	```

 	Please note that if the app is updated but never launched to perform the registration, the mobile client will still receive "cancel" notifications, which could cause the app terminated by iOS if the VoIP push notification is not reported to CallKit as a new incoming call.
-To workaround and avoid app being terminated on iOS 13, upon receiving a "cancel" notification you can report a dummy incoming call to CallKit with `nil` UUID:
+To workaround and avoid app being terminated on iOS 13, upon receiving a "cancel" notification you can report a dummy incoming call to CallKit and then end it on the next tick:

 	**Swift**